JoaoBLeite/ArduinoCodes/README.md

   - MayTheForceBeWithYou( );

 ## // Files menu:
+0. OBS.: Some of these folders contais a link to project simulation
 1. **Genius**: The genius game, made in arduino; The folder contains a code.ino and an circuit image;
 2. **Parking Gate Control**: Parking gate control system; The folder contains a code.ino, a circuit image and a explanation file;